nftstorage/nft.storage/packages/website/pages/docs/client/js.md

 ## Deleting an upload from your account

-The [`delete` method][reference-delete] can remove uploaded data from your account, however it's important to understand that this **does not** guarantee that the data will be removed from the [decentralized storage networks][concepts-decentralized-storage] used by NFT.Storage.
+The [`delete`][reference-delete] method can remove uploaded data from your account, however it's important to understand that this **does not** guarantee that the data will be removed from the [decentralized storage networks][concepts-decentralized-storage] used by NFT.Storage.

 The entry for the data will be removed from your account's file listing page, and the NFT.Storage service may stop providing the data to the IPFS network and managing Filecoin storage deals.
 However, any peers in the storage networks who have obtained a copy of the data may continue to store it and may continue to provide the data to the network at their discretion.